Ali Ahmad Muhammad Al Rahizi

 His Guantanamo Internment Serial Number is 45.

 Joint Task Force Guantanamo counter-terrorism analysts reports he was born on October 13, 1979, in Taiz, Yemen.

 He was one of the first twenty Guantanamo captives, sent there on January 11, 2002, and called "the worst of the worst".

 Guantanamo analysts characterized him as one of the "Dirty Thirty".

 In 2009, he was classified as a "forever prisoner"—an individual for whom there was no evidence they had committed a war crime, who, nevertheless, was considered too dangerous to release.

 A Periodic Review Board hearing, in April 2014, reversed this determination.
 He was transferred to the United Arab Emirates on November 16, 2015, with four other Yemenis.

+He was repatriated to Yemen on 27 October 2021.

 Official status reviews

 Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

 In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.